ibpsa/project1-boptest/testing/README.md

 ## Run all tests defined below
 Command: ``$ make test_all``

-A test report will be displayed upon completion.
+A test report will be displayed and recorded to file upon completion.

 ## Run tests for test case 1
 Command: ``$ make test_testcase1``